Our Conservation Efforts

 To help manage the increasing population of white-tailed deer on park property, MetroParks of Butler County offers a controlled bowhunting program annually.
 The bowhunting program targets specific areas within the parks where ecological damage to forests or crop production has been caused by white-tailed deer overgrazing.

-Applications are now open for the 2024-2025 Controlled Bowhunting Program.
+Applications are now closed for the 2024-2025 Controlled Bowhunting Program.

 Invasive Plant Threats